-Knowing how to develop healthy eating habits is one of the single most impactful things for your health.
+Knowing how to develop healthy eating habits is one of the single most impactful things for your health, and hence your life.

 A lot of these skills are like riding a bike.
-You only need to learn it once.
+You only need to learn them once and will benefit of them for the rest of your life.
 Others are skills you will develop and perfect over weeks and even years if you like.

 There is definitely a lot of value in seeing the development of convenient healthy eating habits as a long-term effort.